 What is the fastest way to get rid of wasps in my backyard?

 A jet-stream aerosol wasp spray applied directly to the nest at night kills the colony within hours.
-For aerial nests, spray from 15–20 feet for 10–15 seconds until saturated, then wait 24 hours before removing the nest.
-Ground nests respond fastest to dust insecticide puffed into the entrance hole after sunset.
+For aerial nests, spray from 15-20 feet for 10-15 seconds until saturated, then wait 24 hours before removing.
+Ground nests respond fastest to dust insecticide puffed into the entrance after sunset.

 How do I get rid of wasps in my backyard naturally?

-A soap-and-water spray (2 tablespoons dish soap per quart of water) kills wasps on contact without chemicals — the most effective way to get rid of wasps in garden areas and around your patio naturally.
+A soap-and-water spray (2 tablespoons dish soap per quart of water) kills wasps on contact without chemicals — the most effective natural method for garden areas and patios.
 Apple cider vinegar traps reduce foragers around outdoor areas.
-Peppermint oil spray (15–20 drops per cup of water) repels paper wasps from treated surfaces for up to 72 hours, according to research in the Journal of Pest Science.
+Peppermint oil spray (15-20 drops per cup of water) repels paper wasps from treated surfaces for up to 72 hours, according to research in the Journal of Pest Science.

 Does vinegar really get rid of wasps?

-Vinegar traps effectively catch and kill foraging wasps, reducing activity around patios and dining areas by a meaningful margin.
+Vinegar traps effectively catch and kill foraging wasps, reducing activity around patios and dining areas.
 A trap made with apple cider vinegar, sugar, and dish soap attracts wasps with the fermented scent and drowns them.
-Vinegar traps will not eliminate an active nest — they work best as a complement to direct nest treatment.
+Vinegar traps won’t eliminate an active nest — they work best alongside direct nest treatment.

 How do I get rid of ground wasps in my garden?